-In most cases, we suggest bringing a copy of the immigration law that says foreigners with Record ID numbers are allowed to open bank accounts (find it here).
+In most cases, we suggest bringing a copy of the immigration law that says foreigners with Record ID numbers are allowed to open bank accounts (this is available on the Taiwan immigration agency’s website).
 Otherwise, you might end up wasting all of your time and money running around to banks without ever opening an account.

 So, it’s no surprise that most people after Taiwan banking end up spending all their time and money on trying to navigate Step 2 and Step 3.

 Fortunately, that’s where we come in…

 Certainly, you can follow the steps outlined in this article.
 But, if you want more direction, you can also access one of our membership services and get the help you need.
 That way, you’ll find and open the best Taiwan banking options available.